What do you believe you should do with difficult emotions? Your answer to that question will set you on the path to understanding...

 9-1-1 professionals also need permission and support to break through this old school paramilitary mindset so they don't carry emotional pain throughout their careers.
 In chapter 5 of The Resilient 9-1-1 Professional, Marshall explains that this old "suck it up" emotional code can fuel depression, Post Traumatic Stress Disorder and damage the relationships we value the most.

 If you are a 911 Pro, you can protect your future at work and at home and secure a high quality of life by gaining compassionate insight and taking new steps to practice better emotional self care.
 Jim created a screening tool to help you get started.
 You can identify Your Emotional Code: what you believe you should do with what you feel.

-This tool is free and it can help you explore how you deal with your own heart, and to live out a healthier Emotional Code.
-Take a first compassionate first step to self-care and use it right now.
+This tool is free and it can help you explore how you deal with your own heart and to live out a healthier Emotional Code.
+Take a compassionate first step to self-care and use it right now.
+Download below: